DNA64/SuperHakchi/README.md

 To run the `sfc2sfrom.py` script you can use the `.bat` file program I wrote below.
 This will convert `.smc` and `.sfc` ROMS into the required `.sfrom` format and name them appropriately as well (This is only required when using the native emulator `canoe`.
 You do not need to convert ROMS if you're using RetroArch).

 #### Creating a ROM Package

-Todo: Add images and link to naming script.

 Each ROM file requires (2) images.
 The main boxart image `CLV-P-XXXXX.png` `228x186`, and the thumbnail image `CLV-P-XXXXX_small.png` `40x32`.
 Create a folder for each game using the same naming scheme `CLV-P-XXXXX`, where (XXXXX) is a unique nameID using only Numbers and Capital letters. *Example: `CLV-P-DNA64`*